 Step Three: Choose your idol

-By now, you've likely zeroed in on some of the more powerful players in the League - powerhouses like Alston Cerveza, Nagomi McDaniels, PolkdaDot Patterson, or Jaylen Hotdogfingers.
+By now, you've likely zeroed in on some of the more powerful players in the League - powerhouses like Alston Cerveza, Dudley Mueller, PolkdaDot Patterson, or Valentine Games.
 These are popular choices as Idols - players selected by fans which earn them passive income every game.
 You can always switch your Idol between games for 200 coins - which may seem like a lot now, but trust me, that's simple pocket change within a couple of seasons.
-This is also gonna be where you want to make another foray into the shop (or, perhaps, your first if you haven't had to beg yet - lucky you).
-This is the point where you're going to buy two Pendants, which are specific to the player type you're going to Idolize, as described below.
-There are a couple of predominant strategies here depending on whether you want to Idolize a hitter or a pitcher:
+Currently, idolizing a hitter is vastly more profitable and less labor-intensive than idolizing a pitcher, but ultimately it is up to you!

 Wait, I change my mind - can I Idolize a hitter/pitcher instead?